-Baptisms at St. Patrick’s take place three times each week on a Monday, Wednesday and Friday evening at 6pm.
+Baptisms at St. Patrick’s take place twice each week on a Monday and Wednesday evening at 6pm.
 Baptisms may be booked in the parish office from Monday to Thursday 10am to 2pm or by email.

 Parents and godparents of children to be baptised must attend a short preparation session.

 At least one godparent is required.
 There may be two, but they must be one man and one woman.

 For the grace of Baptism to unfold, the parents’ help is important.
 So too is the role of the godfather and godmother, who must be firm believers, able and ready to help the newly baptised – child or adult – on the road of Christian life.

 A godparent is to be a witness, an inspiration, a rock-solid example of what it means to be a Catholic Christian in today’s world.
 That means that the person must be a Catholic not only in name but by the life they lead each and every day.